 1. Compare features and charges

-For example, some readers work purely with chip and PIN, other accept contactless payments or even Apple Pay.
-Some can work for cardholder not present (CNP) transactions, ideal for food delivery services for example, while others lack this capability.
+For example, most accept contactless payments, as well as chip and PIN, and usually Apple Pay and other mobile wallets.
+Some can work for cardholder not present (CNP) transactions – ideal for food delivery services, for example – while others lack this option.

-Then there are the commission charges, which are sometimes just a straight percentage, but sometimes more complex, including standing monthly fees.
+Then there are the commission charges, which are sometimes just a straight percentage, but sometimes more complex, including ongoing monthly fees.

-Choosing the right mPOS system can have a direct impact on the flexibility of card handling and whether it all makes good financial sense for your firm.
-Our reviews section can help you choose the right option.
+Choosing the right mPOS system can have a direct impact on the flexibility of card handling.
+Does it all make good financial sense for your firm?
+Our POS and card machine reviews can help you choose the right option.